Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Performance Analysis

 \subsubsection{Performance on 8-bit AVR Microcontroller}

-Table \ref{tab:hases_8bit} compared the signer performance of \hases~schemes with their counterparts on the 8-bit AVR microcontroller.
+Table \ref{tab:hases_8bit} compare the signer performance of \hases~schemes with their counterparts on the 8-bit AVR microcontroller.

-\underline{\em Hardware and software configuration:} The configuration of our implementation at the signer is as follows:

-\begin{enumerate}[ -] \item {\em Hardware:} An Arduino Mega 2560 board, which is based on a low-power 8-bit ATMega2560 microcontroller and equipped with 256KB flash memory, 8KB SRAM and 4KB EEPROM, with clock frequency of 16MHz. \item {\em Software:} Our implementation is based on the $\mu$NaCl open-source software library \footnote{\url{http://munacl.cryptojedi.org/index.shtml}}. \item {\em Input:} To demonstrate the cryptographic overhead in the resource-limited platforms, we use pulse and pressure sensors as our sensory data generators (as shown in Fig. \ref{fig:energy-consumption}) in order to emulate the sensory ability of the twins who possess sensors and actuators that replicate various bodily functions.
-We compared the energy usage of a single signing with that of a sampling operation from the selected sensors under different sampling frequencies in order to assess the application versus cryptographic overhead. \end{enumerate}
+\underline{\em Hardware and software configuration:} We implemented \hases~schemes on 8-bit MCU at the signer end using an Arduino Mega2560 board.
+This board features an 8-bit ATMega2560 MCU with 256KB flash memory, 8KB SRAM and 4KB EEPROM operating at 16MHz clock frequency.
+We used the $\mu$NaCl open-source software library \footnote{\url{http://munacl.cryptojedi.org/index.shtml}}.
+To demonstrate the cryptographic overhead in the low-end platforms, we use pressure sensor as our data source (see Fig. \ref{fig:energy-consumption}) to simulate sensory capabilities of twins equipped with sensors and actuators that replicate various bodily functions.
+We compared energy usage between one signature generation and a sensor sampling under different frequencies.
+Our goal is evaluating the trade-off between application and cryptographic overhead.